kerry0807/coal-dashboard/README.md

 # coal-dashboard
+GEN 2.
 ICI and NEWC Coal Dashboard with analysis and seasonality , featuring data-driven interpretation and visual analytics.